vidarca/simple-chat/README.md

 3. Here in, you could login using any of default users (Jhon and Peter).
 Just click on any of user's avatars on the top-right corner of the screen.
 When both users are logged, you can't login with any other user.

 4. If you want to login with 2 different users, you can open a new browser tab, go to http://localhost:8080/ and select any available user.

+5. You can chat between both users, login and logout any time and data will be saved if the terminal with deepstream serve still running.
+If you close that terminal, all data will be lost.